🔗 LinearSVM

 See also the simple usage example for a trivial usage

-of the LinearSVM
+of the LinearSVM class.

 Train a linear SVM using a custom SGD-like optimizer with callbacks.